medhavi27/ASO-Web-App/documents/design-journey.md

   - Contact
     - Information for eboard
     - Social media links
+  - Eboard
+    - View all members
+    - View additional info about members
+    - Add images to image gallery

 - **Content** (List all the content corresponding to main navigation and sub-categories.)